 - 3.7 The Combined Authority aims to support recovery and formulated an approach covering an immediate, short term and medium-term response to COVID-19. - 3.8 The Combined Authority remains 'open for business'.
 The Combined Authority's workforce continues to work from home.
-The Alconbury Office is now closed. - All staff have laptops which can remotely connect to the CPCA network. - All staff have access to Microsoft Teams, Skype and Zoom for remote meetings. - Guidance has been circulated by HR on managers maintaining contact with teams and on notification procedures where staff are self-isolating or are diagnosed with COVID-19. - Remote all-staff meetings are being held by the Chief Executive and also particularly for staff with parental responsibilities to discuss the issues arising for parents working from home and how the CPCA can support them. - The Happenings communications stream is being used to communicate with staff and to encourage morale boosting activities and to pass on wider messages relating to the COVID-19 situation. - 3.9 Future measures will depend upon the onward impact of COVID-19, In particular on CPCA staff absence.
-Assessment and monitoring continue and such measures may include: - Arrangements for management and decision-making should senior leaders be absent due to COVID-19 - Identifying the CPCA delivery priorities in the event of staff resource depletion - Re-prioritisation of work including re-deployment of staff to other duties or other teams - Re-deployment of staff to support other local agencies if their normal duties are no longer a priority for the CPCA and there is sufficient capacity. - 3.10 Local Resilience Forum the CPCA is participant in the Local Resilience Forum and is involved in the civil contingencies' emergency planning response and response planning for the recovery phase.
+The Alconbury Office is now closed. - All staff have laptops which can remotely connect to the CPCA network. - All staff have access to Microsoft Teams, Skype and Zoom for remote meetings.

+- Guidance has been circulated by HR on managers maintaining contact with teams and on notification procedures where staff are self-isolating or are diagnosed with COVID-19. - Remote all-staff meetings are being held by the Chief Executive and also particularly for staff with parental responsibilities to discuss the issues arising for parents working from home and how the CPCA can support them. - The Happenings communications stream is being used to communicate with staff and to encourage morale boosting activities and to pass on wider messages relating to the COVID-19 situation. - 3.9 Future measures will depend upon the onward impact of COVID-19, In particular on CPCA staff absence.
+Assessment and monitoring continues and such measures may include: - Arrangements for management and decision-making should senior leaders be absent due to COVID-19 - Identifying the CPCA delivery priorities in the event of staff resource depletion - Re-prioritisation of work including re-deployment of staff to other duties or other teams - Re-deployment of staff to support other local agencies if their normal duties are no longer a priority for the CPCA and there is sufficient capacity.